 These are users who initially misunderstand the product's capabilities and ultimately remain dissatisfied, creating negative reviews and increasing the percentage of returns.

 Creating and using a negative buyer persona helps marketers avoid ineffective segments, reduce advertising costs, and focus on attracting truly valuable customers.
+A Customer Persona Generator can help streamline the process of defining both ideal and negative buyer personas by analyzing behavioral and demographic data.
 In the following sections, we will discuss why this strategy is important and how to implement it correctly.

 How to Create a Negative Buyer Persona